tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Girdle of Oaths

+Like other magic belts, this one increases your maximum recoveries by 1 (2 for champion, 3 for epic).
+The girdle of oaths can also give you an unlimited number of bonus recoveries – the catch is that each one comes with a cost, and the cost keeps rising.
+The first free recovery requires a minor service or complication.
+After that, the price goes up.
+Whatever the belt asks of you will always be useful to the belt’s true master, so it might ask you to recruit others to their cause, or donate magic items or treasure, or slay enemies of the belt's true master.

+Refuse, and at the worst possible moment, the belt will take back the health it’s given you, and you’ll take damage equal to the healing provided by the belt in the past.

+**Quirk:** Mercenary in all things.

+---

 #### Glorious Rally

 When you rally, you gain 4 temporary hit points that last until the end of your next turn (champion: 10 temp hp; epic: 25 temp hp).